zeyuanxuan/LISAeccentric/README.md

    Sample Item: <CompactBinary [GN_Progenitor]: M=50.6+25.7 m_sun, a=3.395e-01AU, e=0.9278, Dl=8.0kpc | e2_init=0.505, i_init_rad=2.167, a2_init=1.57e+04, a_final=1.45e-05, e_final=3.04e-06, lifetime_yr=1.03e+08>
     ```
 #### `LISAeccentric.GN.get_snapshot()`
 Generates a snapshot of the BBH population currently in the GN.
 This includes systems from both the steady-state formation channel and a recent starburst event (Young Nuclear Cluster, YNC).
+The results can be changed by adjusting the BBH formation rate in the steady-state population and the age and total BBH number in the YNC population.
 * **Input**:
     * `rate_gn` (float, optional): Merger rate for the steady-state channel [Myr$^{-1}$].
 Default is 2.0.
     * `age_ync` (float, optional): Age of the Young Nuclear Cluster [yr].
 Default is 6.0e6.